dudo/dudo/README.md

 ## Pre-commit Hooks

-Let's not argue about style... there are linters provided for most languages that cover everything from syntax to formatting to deprecations to complexity.
+Let's not argue about style... there are linters provided for every language that cover anything from syntax to formatting to deprecations to complexity.
 Make sure our editor is setup to use those linters, or get yelled at by the hooks before we can commit our changes (or worse, CI fails).

 ## Continuous Integration